Skip to main content

 Other things you can try

-• Experiment with different positions - for example, the laid-back position can work best for babies with a sore head
+• try different positions - for example, the laid-back position can work best for babies with a sore head or arm

-If none of these work, get advice from a breastfeeding specialist.
+If none of these work, get advice from a lactation nurse or midwife.

 Express milk regularly while you try to get them feeding on the less preferred side.
 This will help to protect your milk supply.